Polymer/old-docs-site/README.md

     sudo gem install jekyll
     npm install

+You'll also need the App Engine dev server to preview the docs locally.
+[Download the SDK](https://developers.google.com/appengine/downloads).

 ## Making edits and previewing changes

 This repo (`polymer/docs`) is where the documentation source files live.
-To make a change, follow this basic process:
+To make a change:

-1. Checkout this repo (using `git clone git://github.com/polymer/docs.git --recursive`) and make desired changes.
+1. Checkout this repo (using `git clone git://github.com/polymer/docs.git --recursive`) and make your edits.
+1. To preview the docs, run `grunt`.
+This starts up jekyll and watches for changes as you make edits.
-- To build the docs locally, run `grunt` or ``.
-This starts a web server at [http://localhost:4000](http://localhost:4000) where you can preview your edits.
+[http://localhost:4000](http://localhost:4000) where you can preview your edits.
 This also watches and rebuilds on changes.

 The generated site is placed in a folder named `_site`.
 Alternatively, if you just want to